phzfi/docker-alpine-wordpress/README.md

-# Lightweight WordPress PHP-FPM & Nginx Docker Image
+# Lightweight PHP-FPM & Nginx Docker Image for WordPress
 [![nodesource/node](http://dockeri.co/image/devgeniem/alpine-wordpress)](https://registry.hub.docker.com/u/devgeniem/alpine-wordpress/)

 This is maintained repository.
 We use this project in production and recommend this for your projects too.